How to Discuss Your Mental Health and Wellbeing with Your Agent

 It’s a unique relationship because it’s both personal and professional, and you achieve together.
 It’s the most amazing feeling to watch a client grow.
 On the one hand, there’s the transactional side (i.e. I get you auditions, you get the job, you earn money from it and I take commission from you).
 Alongside that, there’s a personal relationship where you get to know the people, you get to know their life, and you get to see them perform.
 So as an agent, if your client is struggling, you also go through some of that with them too.

 J: I think it’s helpful when we see people like Carrie Hope Fletcher talking about her mental health, because she is one of the few young performers who has the platform and the reach to be able to share things like that more widely.
 Seeing Carrie speak as wonderfully and eloquently as she does can help younger performers to realise that they’re not alone and it’s okay to speak about these things.

 Simon: Which is why it’s so important for the agent to support them.
 It’s much better for the agent to know what’s going on so they can support you with that.
 And honest communication and trust are at the heart of that.

+Thank you Simon and J for your uplifting insight!
 If you’re struggling with your mental health, you’re not alone.
 We have lots of helpful resources in our Wellbeing Hub.